HILARY BRYANSTON latest update 14th March2007

 ARTIST STATEMENT

 The roots of my direction as an artist originate from my early childhood.
 I was fortunate enough to have the encouragement of my parents to study their collection of art books.
-I was riveted by the paintings of Paul Klee, Mondrian, Dufy, Cezanne, Van Gogh, Picasso, Bosch, Bruegel, Velazquez and many many more.
+I was riveted by the paintings of Paul klee, Mondrian, Dufy, Cezanne, Van Gogh, Picasso, Bosch, Bruegel, Velazquez and many many more.
 I was too young to understand the text, yet the paintings fascinated me profoundly.

 I also have vivid childhood memories of being taken to modern sculpture exhibitions where I saw the work of Lyn Chadwick.
 I may only have been nine years old.

 To underpin this rich visual diet, we also saw a great deal of art first hand, when we went to visit my grandmother, who lived in the South of France.
-We saw work by the artists who lived down there...Miro, Matisse, Leger, Picasso...and later Giacometti at the Fondation Meaght, near St Paul de Vence.
+We saw work by the artists who lived down there...Miro, Matisse, Leger, Picasso...and later Giacometti at the Fondation Meaght, near St Paul de Venice.

 "Man Crying" Monotype 12"x14"